LeeDonovan/LeeDonovan/README.md

 ## I'm a Brother, Developer, Creator, and Instructor!!!
-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my side projects here [portfolio]
 - 🔭 I’m currently working as a Coding Instructor @ Code Ninjas
 - 🌱 I’m currently learning how to Webscrap
 - 🥅 2022 Goals: Learn about how Web3 works